Install smoke detectors on every level of the home and test them monthly to make sure they are in good working order.

 Remember: matches and lighters are tools, not toys.
 Keep them out of the reach of children.

 Cool a burn.
-Run cool water over a burn for 10 to 15 minutes, but never apply ice, butter or other grease to a burn.
+Run cool water over a burn for 10 to 15 minutes, but never apply ice, butter, or other greases to a burn.
 If burned skin blisters or is charred, see a doctor immediately.

 Use electricity safely.
 Unplug malfunctioning appliances, replace frayed or cracked electrical cords, and don’t run cords under rugs or across walkways.
 Most importantly, never use electric appliances in or near water.